 The internship program is designed to provide opportunities for students to gain experience as well as practical knowledge about politics and public administration.
-On-the-job experience enables the student to discover perspectives that can seldom be effectively conveyed in academic courses.
+On-the-job experience enables the student to discover perspectives that can augment academic courses.

 Once a student has decided to do an internship, an appointment needs to be made with the Internship Coordinator.
 Intern assignments are made after consultations among the intern, the prospective employer, and the Intern Coordinator.
 It is primarily the job of the student to secure an internship, and the Internship Coordinator can be helpful in getting you started.
 Although the number and types of intern positions for a given term cannot be determined more than a brief time in advance of each term, intern positions are available with most organizations at the federal, state, and local levels of government, as well as nonprofits.
 For a list of organizations with which UNI students have recently completed internships, please click HERE.

 The internship can provide from three to eight semester hours of credit.
 To receive three hours of credit students must work a minimum of 120 hours; for eight hours, a minimum of 320 hours.
 This is an undergraduate program limited to political science, political communication, and public administration majors who must have:

 2. Completed at least 15 hours of political science course work.

 3. Achieved a grade-point average in political science course work of at least 2.50.

 Freshmen and sophomore political science majors who think they may be interested in seeking an internship will want to plan a year or more in advance so that they can be absent from campus, if necessary, for the eight to nine, or sixteen to eighteen-week period of the internship.